Where in Southwest New Jersey to find pick your own farms and orchards for fruit, vegetables, pumpkins and canning & freezing instructions!

 - Pick Your Own: Peas, strawberries, pumpkins

 Greentree & Chapel Heights Roads, Sewell, NJ.
 Phone: (856) 589-7090.
-Email: email@example.com.
+Email: firstname.lastname@example.org.
 Open: Summer: Monday to Saturday, 10 am to 8 pm, Winter: 10 am to 6 pm.
-Roadside Market: Fruits, vegetables.
-Also Available: Jersey Fresh Cooks cookbook, bakery, cakes, cider donuts, home-made salads, hay rides to pumpkins, corn maze, hay rides to Easter Bunny's House, hands-on learning center for educational trips, children's birthday parties in spring & fall, WIC and Senior FMNP checks accepted.
+We also have a roadside market / farm stand with Fruits, vegetables.
+We also have Jersey Fresh Cooks cookbook, bakery, cakes, cider donuts, home-made salads, hay rides to pumpkins, corn maze, hay rides to Easter Bunny's House, hands-on learning center for educational trips, children's birthday parties in spring & fall, WIC and Senior FMNP checks accepted.

 Comments from a visitor on May 22, 2012: "Duffields charges $0.50 for boxes if you don't bring your own."